Things I Sampled or Became an Owner of in July

 I wondered if a Kindle would help me to read more books, and I got my answer in July, when my partner gifted me with one!
 It’s been fun browsing and sampling new books, and to be able to read in the dark without disturbing his sleep.
 The size is perfect for gripping, and I seem to read at a faster rate as well.
 It was a surprise though, that not all books are cheaper in the Kindle store, as opposed to their physical copies.

 I’m aiming to complete at least two books this month, which is probably a small number for some of you 😉 But I spend way too much time reading short form news and blog articles every day, and would like to alternate that with deep reading as well.

 2. YuYu Hot Water Bottle

 It’s my latest comfort tool for falling asleep, which is something I struggle with almost every night.
 I find the warmth relaxing, as I cuddle it like a bolster.
 I also wrapped it around my waist while going about some household chores during my period, and didn’t need to re-adjust it at all!
-I’ll be writing a full review about this product soon.
-There will also be a discount code included, so keep an eye out for that post!
+Read my full review and buy one at a discounted price using the code in this post:

 3. Homemade Bone Broth